cisteele/creating_mysql_schema_spotify_api/README.md

 ## spotify_credentials.txt
 This text file contains the credentials to connect to a the Spotify API.
-Be sure to update the values in the right column (cid, secret) with your Sppotify developer details.
+Be sure to update the values in the right column (cid, secret) with your Spotify developer details.

 client_id cid